 We were so impressed by this space that we vowed to come back to do this alone.
 For the kids, obviously.

 There is a fab cafe here called Counter Cafe which claims to have award-winning coffee.
 I couldn’t comment on the coffee as unusually for me I didn’t have one but my Roasted Aubergine and sun-dried tomato focaccia was delicious.
-I know that previous sentence makes me sound like a right ponce, but I am prepared to be labelled a ‘ponce’ in order that you understand just how excellent the food offering was for a small museum cafe.
+I know that previous sentence makes me sound like a right snob, but I am prepared

 For the kids you can choose between a kids lunch box where you can select five items (sarnies, yoghurt, carrot battons, fruit, raisins, etc. ) for £4.95 or a hot meal.
 My daughter went for the Train Pasta which was a big hit because she is totally obsessed with my pasta.
 For the adults, there was a great range of mouthwatering sandwiches, soups, and salads.